hpcflow/matflow/docs/source/installation.rst

     *****************************

     We recommend you `create a virtual Python environment <https://docs.python.org/3/tutorial/venv.html>`_ to work with MatFlow to separate versions for different projects and avoid dependency conflicts.
+    Check that you have the correct environment activated by confirming that the name of the environment appears in brackets in your prompt.

     Using pip
     ==========================